huy27201/Weather-forecast/README.md

 ## Usage

-Type the city you want to see the weather forecast into the input text.
+Type the city you want to see the weather forecast into the text input.

 Ex: Tokyo, London...

 ## Differrent background

-You can use the background in **src/asset/img**.
+You can use the background in **src/assets/img**.

 In the **src/App.css**:
 ```